Q: What is AWS Systems Manager?

-AWS Systems Manager Application Manager is integrated with multiple AWS services, including Amazon CloudWatch for monitoring, AWS CloudTrail for auditing, AWS Config for tracking infrastructure configuration changes, and other AWS Systems Manager features such as runbook automation.
+AWS Systems Manager Application Manager is integrated with multiple AWS services, including Amazon CloudWatch for monitoring, AWS CloudTrail for auditing, AWS Config for tracking infrastructure configuration changes, AWS CloudFormation to provision CloudFormation stacks, and other AWS Systems Manager features such as runbook automation.

 Q: What is an application in Application Manager?